wvanderwey/ROP/About.md

 * read mapped to mitochondrial DNA is classified as a mitochondrial read
 * reads from a pair mapped to different chromosomes are classified as a fusion reads

+##Profile of repeat elements

+We developed [rprofile](https://github.com/smangul1/rprofile) to categorize the reads into repeat categories based on the compatibility of each read with repeat instances defined by [RepeatMasker](http://www.repeatmasker.org/).
+The [[more details] (http://serghei.bioinformatics.ucla.edu/rop/repeats/)]